Mount Hutton - Windale

 Is the Mount Hutton - Windale SA2 keeping up with housing demand?

-With the population expected to increase by 969 people by 2041, around 485 new dwellings will be necessary.
-Recent approval levels appear broadly sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+With the population expected to increase by 772 people by 2041, around 386 new dwellings will be necessary.
+Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.

 What has been the trend in development approvals over the past five years in the Mount Hutton - Windale SA2?

-Looking at development activity over the past five years, the Mount Hutton - Windale SA2's approval levels have been below the yearly average of 35, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the Mount Hutton - Windale SA2's approval levels have been significantly below the yearly average of 35, showing a notable downturn in recent development.

 How many dwellings will be needed to accommodate future population growth in the Mount Hutton - Windale SA2?